GisungSim/GisungSim.github.io/index.md

 - Light-Matter Interactions
 - Cavity QED
 - Quantum Simulation and Many-Body Physics
-- and _Their applications_
+- and _their applications_

 But the list of my interest is even longer.
-I am open to other interesting research areas!
+I am open to other interesting research areas and ideas!

 My vision is achieving both pursuing fundamental physics beyond the Standard Model and developing future technologies that will improve people's lives.